cb-geo/lem-doc/input/input.md

 ## Emicro

-The `Emicro` is the Micropolar elasticity module of the lattice element material.
+The `Emicro` is the Micropolar elasticity module of the lattice element.

 ```json
       "Emicro" : 2.0E+7,